My 7 favorite yoga podcasts

 Also the six episodes in which Tim Feldmann discusses the yoga sutras are really interesting.
 But actually I think that all episodes of this podcast are very worthwhile.

-Dharma Talk is a weekly podcast hosted by Henry Winslow, in which he interviews people with regard to -of course- dharma.
+Dharma Talk is a podcast hosted by Henry Winslow (that used to come out with a new episode every week), in which he interviews people with regard to -of course- dharma.
 Dharma is often described as your unique or personal purpose for which you are here on earth.
 But as you can discover in this podcast, there are many interpretations about what dharma is.

 Often (recognized) yoga teachers are interviewed in the Dharma Talk podcast.
 All of them are asked the question what dharma means to them and what they think is their own dharma.
 The conversations allow you to hear about how dharma has affected their lives.
 Because everyone has a personal story.
 Not only the result the outside world can witness years later, but also the challenges they encountered along the way.